natalieagus/50005/docs/OS/07-threads.md

 ## Use case

 ### System Monitoring
 Many device drivers utilize the services of kernel threads to implement **assistant** or **helper** tasks.
-Suppose you would like the Kernel to asynchronously invoke a **user** mode program to send you an email alert whenever it senses that the health of certain key kernel data structures is deteriorating.
+Suppose you would like the kernel to asynchronously invoke a **user** mode program to send you an email alert whenever it senses that the health of certain key kernel data structures is deteriorating.
 For instance, free space in network receive buffers has dipped below a certain healthy threshold, risking losing incoming packets.

-This need warrants a creation of Kernel Thread because:
+This need warrants a creation of a kernel thread because:

 - It's a background task because it has to wait for asynchronous events (depending on the network buffer state).
 - It needs access to kernel data structures because the actual detection of events is done by other parts of the kernel.